 When you need fast drug and alcohol testing in New York, call National Drug Screening at 866-843-4545.

 For immediate drug screening or drug testing in New York, one phone call can assist you to get a drug test arranged today.
-If you need a drug test for school, workplace, sports, probation or other court ordered, then call us today for immediate service.
+If you need a drug test for school, workplace, sports, probation, or other court-ordered programs, then call us today for immediate service.

 Although many states have passed laws regulating or restricting an employer’s right to require drug testing, New York is not one of them.
 The state of New York has no law addressing drug testing in private employment.
 This means that drug testing is not prohibited or restricted unless it violates other legal provisions (such as a law prohibiting discrimination).
-There is a rule, code 60 that when followed and a comprehensive drug free workplace program implemented in New York will quality an employer for a worker’s compensation insurance discount.
+There is a rule, code 60 that when followed a comprehensive drug-free workplace program implemented in New York will qualify an employer for a worker’s compensation insurance discount.

-Laboratories performing drug testing for New York employers must be licensed, there are strict guidelines.
-There are certain minimum qualifications for persons who are “responsible for administration of the technical and scientific operation of a clinical laboratory . . . .” also, the clinical laboratory must have a valid permit, from New York state department of health, to operate and accept specimens.
+Laboratories performing drug testing for New York employers must be licensed, and there are strict guidelines.
+There are certain minimum qualifications for persons who are “responsible for the administration of the technical and scientific operation of a clinical laboratory . . . .”
+Also, the clinical laboratory must have a valid permit, from the New York State Department of Health, to operate and accept specimens.
 The laboratory technologists must successfully complete all the required proficiency examinations for forensic toxicology comprehensive/initial testing only (drug testing) laboratories.
 Additionally, the laboratory technologist must have a bachelor’s degree in medical technology from an accredited university.
 On-site testing facilities are subject to regulation under the state’s clinical laboratory licensing law per the Dept. of Health.
 Drug testing results must be reported to an MRO before they can be released to the employer.

 Why random drug testing?

-In New York State and New York City, a non-governmental employer lawfully may conduct random or suspicionless drug testing of its workers.
-Also, in New York, a company in the private sector lawfully may fire employees who test positive for illegal drugs or who refuse to submit to a random drug test, at least where the company has a written policy, communicated to all employees, providing that the company may randomly test employees for drugs, that refusal to submit to a random drug test may result in termination of employment, and that under certain circumstances an employee may be terminated for substance abuse.
+In New York State and New York City, a non-governmental employer can lawfully conduct random or suspicionless drug testing of its workers.
+Also, in New York, a company in the private sector lawfully may fire employees who test positive for illegal drugs or who refuse to submit to a random drug test.
+At least where the company has a written policy, communicated to all employees, providing that the company may randomly test employees for drugs.
+That refusal to submit to a random drug test may result in termination of employment, and under certain circumstances, an employee may be terminated for substance abuse.

-New York state requirements for drug free workplace under code 60:
+New York state requirements for a drug-free workplace under code 60:

 §60-1.14 drug and alcohol prevention program.

-(a) A drug and alcohol prevention program inform employees of the dangers, to themselves and to others, of drug and alcohol use and abuse in the workplace.
+(a) A drug and alcohol prevention program informs employees of the dangers, to themselves and to others, of drug and alcohol use and abuse in the workplace.

-The program employs cost-effective, confidential, early intervention strategies designed to prevent alcohol and drug-related accidents on the job and help employees with drug and alcohol problems that interfere with their ability to function on the job in a safe and effective manner.
+The program employs cost-effective, confidential, early intervention strategies designed to prevent alcohol and drug-related accidents on the job and help employees with drug and alcohol problems that interfere with their ability to function on the job safely and effectively.